-When President Ronald Wilson Reagan's received his Alzheimer's diagnosis, he immediately penned this profound letter to America.
-It led the way in breaking down the stigma and myths surrounding Alzheimer's.
-Watch Nancy Reagan describe that moment, 21 years past.
+President Ronald W. Reagan hand-wrote his profound message to America, sharing the news of his Alzheimer’s diagnosis.
+His words led the way in breaking down the stigmas and myths surrounding Alzheimer’s.
+Watch Nancy Reagan describe that moment.
 It marked the ceasing of his formal, public appearances and the beginning of his long, private farewell.
-Read this letter.
+Read the letter.

 Nov.
 5 1994